ahmedn18/odin-recipes/README.md

 This is a project done by me (Ahmed Nader) to demonstrate my knowledge and ability in writing HTML code (which is not really "code" but anyways).
-It's a recipe websites which shows some delicious recipes!
+It's a recipe website which shows some delicious recipes!
 Funny enough.